polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

             sys42.widgets.datagrid.databind:my-datagrid-3
 ```

+In our above example, we have completely dropped the *[_on-edit-item]* callback, and instead provided an *[_on-select-items]*.
+This
+ensures the user can select a row, instead of inline editing a cell's content.
+This lambda callback is mutually exclusive with
+the *[_on-edit-item]* callback.
+Meaning, you must choose one of them, and not both!

-If you wish, you can also create "template columns", which are columns where you have 100% control over what goes into every cell
+If you wish, you can also create _"template columns"_, which are columns where you have 100% control over what goes into every cell
 of your datagrid.
 Using this technique, you can put any other Ajax widgets you wish, into the cells of your datagrid.
 This is done
 by returning a row in your *[_on-get-items]* callback, which contains a child node named *[_widgets]*.
 The *[_widgets]* collection,
 is expected to be a collection with at least one, or more widgets, which will be appended into the *[widgets]* child collection of
 your "td" HTML widget.

-To create a static column, you could do something like this;
+To create a "template column", you could return something like the following from your *[_on-get-items]*;

 ```
 _on-get-items